Comments on the Kingdom of God

 • Righteousness, peace and joy: Regarding the dietary controversy in Rome and the importance of unity, Paul writes, “For the kingdom of God is not a matter of eating and drinking, but of righteousness, peace and joy in the Holy Spirit” (Romans 14:17).

 • Powerful and active on Earth: God’s kingdom was conquering Satan’s kingdom through Jesus’ power over evil spirits (Matt.
 12:28).
-And Paul’s actions would show the Corinthians that God’s kingdom is “not a matter of talk, but of power” (1 Cor.
+And Paul’s actions showed the Corinthian church that God’s kingdom is “not a matter of talk, but of power” (1 Cor.
 4:20).

 • Connected to Earth: Jesus gave the keys of the kingdom to Peter (Matt.
 16:19).
-This reminds me of how Peter was the first to preach the good news to the Gentiles (Acts 10), essentially opening a door for them into the kingdom.
+Peter was the first to preach the good news to the Gentiles (Acts 10), essentially opening a door for them into the kingdom.

 • Those who are “born again”—“no one can see the kingdom of God unless they are born again” (John 3:3) and “no one can enter the kingdom of God unless they are born of water and the Spirit” (v.
 5).